 The purpose of these gifts is to deliver my love and best wishes for the Holiday Season.
-And if I can weave into these messengers a small Wow! factor, well that’s a bonus.
+And if I can weave into these messengers a small Wow! factor, well, that’s a bonus.

-What always made this so challenging was my list of criteria.
+What always made this challenging was my list of criteria.
 My homemade gifts need to be easily mass-produced.
 They must be consumable, attractive, and appeal to a wide range of tastes.
 And above all, homemade gifts must be affordable.

 Years ago, I came up with a gift idea that just nailed it.
 That was the year I made homemade Pure Madagascar Vanilla Extract.
-This was such a hit it has turned into an annual tradition.
+This was such a hit, and it has turned into an annual tradition.
 And I’ve expanded to include Pure Lemon Extract, Pure Chocolate Extract, Pure Coffee Extract, and Pure Almond Extract, too!
 No more scrambling for me.

-Any pure extract is a “tincture” where alcohol meant for human consumption extracts the flavor from the beans, fruits or nuts.
-Whether making an extract for baking, health purposes or for flavoring a beverage, it’s simply a matter of combining the food item with alcohol then giving it time to “extract” in a dark environment.
+Any pure extract is a “tincture” where alcohol meant for human consumption extracts the flavor from the beans, fruits, or nuts.
+Whether making an extract for baking, health purposes, or for flavoring a beverage, it’s simply a matter of combining the food item with alcohol then giving it time to “extract” in a dark environment.

-What makes an extract pure is that it has nothing added but the food item to be extracted—no corn syrup, fillers, sodium benzoate, colorings or other mystery ingredients found in most commercial flavorings and extracts—even those labeled “pure.”
+What makes an extract pure is that it has nothing added but the food item to be extracted—no corn syrup, fillers, sodium benzoate, colorings, or other mystery ingredients found in most commercial flavorings and extracts—even those labeled “pure.”